Virgin Atlantic gets another cash injection through pandemic

 “Our story has been well documented during the pandemic," Virgin Atlantic CEO Shai Weiss said.
 “Throughout, our shareholders Virgin Group and Delta Air Lines, and our creditors, have been a source of unwavering support.”

 Like the whole industry, the pandemic has hit the airline hard, and it has had to raise money on several occasions.
-Growing hopes that the rollout of vaccines and the lifting of restrictions and travel bans would aid the recovery have been dented recently by the emergence of the more transmissible omicron variant of the virus.
+Growing hopes that the rollout of vaccines and the lifting of restrictions and travel bans would aid the recovery have been dented recently by the emergence of the more transmissible omicron variant.

 Still, the airline said it anticipates a return to sustainable profitability from 2023, driven by a recovery in air travel demand and already delivered cost savings.
 It said it has fully financed new aircraft deliveries through 2024 and is committed to sustainable air travel.